 Use static analysis tools to identify whether or not unacceptable conversions will occur, to the extent possible.

 Avoid the use of “plausible but wrong” default values when a calculation cannot be completed correctly.
 Either generate an error or produce a value that is out of range and is certain to be detected.
 Take care that any error processing does not lead to a denial-of-service vulnerability.

+Always respect the implied unit systems, when converting explicitly from one numeric type to another.

 6.6.6 Implications for language design and evolution